GHGFaber/CMPS3500Proj/README.md

 # CMPS3500Proj
-Python script that reads in a CSV and perform statistical analysis
+Python script that reads in a CSV and performs statistical analysis